morrisfranken/argparse/Readme.md

 # FAQ
  - **Why references?**

-    This is a good question, in order to support implicit parameters, multiple parameters and being invariant to the order of input, Argparse needs to know all the possible input arguments before assinging them.
+    This is a good question, in order to support implicit parameters, multiple parameters and being invariant to the order of input, Argparse needs to know all the possible input arguments before assigning them.
 And since the goal of this library is to define a variable only once I needed a way to modify the contents of the returned value after it has seen all the arguments.
 Returning by reference allows this to be possible.
 In the future when guaranteed copy-elision is implemented for primitive types, the reference can be removed.